edgeless-project/edgeless/examples/dda_demo/README.md

 DDA needs a MQTT broker to publish and subscribe to actions and events.
 So we need to setup a MQTT broker and configure access to the broker in all dependent functions.

 1. Setup and run a MQTT Broker, for ex `Mosquitto`
-2. Configure MQTT Broker for all DDAs in the demo setup:
+2. Configure MQTT Broker for all DDAs in the demo setup by adding the MQTT address in the following configs:
    1. DDA sidecar configuration for the DDA EDGELESS resource: `dda.yaml` in the parent folder `examples/dda_demo/dda.yaml`.
-   2. None EDGELESS comoponents and services like for instance the two mock services in `examples/dda_demo/mock-services/mock-robot-arm` and `examples/dda_demo/mock-services/mock-temperature-sensor`.
+   2. Non-EDGELESS components and services like for instance the two mock services in `examples/dda_demo/mock-services/mock-robot-arm` and `examples/dda_demo/mock-services/mock-temperature-sensor`.
 3. DDA has a dependency on `go`.
 So make sure that `go` is installed and path is accessible in environment.
-4. Run the EDGLESS DDA sidecar by running `020_run_dda.sh`.
+4. Run the EDGELESS DDA sidecar by running `020_run_dda.sh`.
 5. In case you get the following error `./020_run_dda.sh: line 10: dda: command not found`, this is because `dda` is installed but it is not accessible in the current environment path.
 To solve this, run `export PATH=$PATH:$(go env GOPATH)/bin`.
 6. If you still get the same error, the `dda` resource has been installed elsewhere.
 Add that location to the `PATH` variable in environment.